-Despite the concerns held by the Manager, Traffic & Integrated Transport that the proposal will increase traffic in local streets, she is of the opinion that similar impacts will most likely result from any redevelopment of the site in accordance with the land uses envisaged for the Employment Zone.
-In addition, the Manager, Traffic & Integrated Transport has advised that a traffic study of the streets bound by Glynburn Road, Portrush Road, Payneham Road and Magill Road is due to take place in the 2021-22 financial year to identify traffic issues in the area with view to improving residential amenity where possible.
+In relation to the issue of increased non-local traffic in the adjacent residential streets, the Council's Manager, Traffic & Integrated Transport is of the opinion that similar impacts will most likely result from any redevelopment of the site in accordance with the land uses envisaged for the Employment Zone and that "it would be up to the Council to address this issue in the broader, long-term context".
+In this respect, a traffic study of the streets bound by Glynburn Road, Portrush Road, Payneham Road and Magill Road is currently underway by the Council, to identify traffic issues in the area with view to improving residential amenity where possible.
 The subject site falls within this study boundary and the forecast traffic of this site and other nearby sites for future development will form part of this study.